mobizt/FirebaseClient/README.md

 In case using ESP8266 without `PSRAM` and you want to reduce the memory usage, you can use `WiFiClientSecure` or `ESP_SSLClient` with minimum receive and transmit buffer size setting: 1024 for receive buffer and 512 for transmit buffer.

-Note that, because the receive buffer size was set to minimum save value, 1024, the large server response may not be able to handle.
+Note that, because the receive buffer size was set to minimum safe value, 1024, the large server response may not be able to handle.

 - ### Async Client